top of page

 💡 Top tip: If we’re struggling to keep on top of the admin, could we ask a friend or family member to help us set up budgets and systems so it’s easy to stay on track?
 If we’re able to, we should lean on the strengths of other people in our caring circle.

-I absolutely hate anything finance related.
-I get very stressed and rather resentful to be honest.
-One thing that has helped is ‘accepting it’ as part of the ‘job’ and blocking time out in my diary.
-I then tackle it like any other caring-related job such as all the washing!
+I hate anything money-related.
+It stresses me out and I get quite resentful.
+One thing that has helped is ‘accepting it’ and blocking time in my diary to sort it out.
 It still takes time, but I feel more at peace with it.
-Plus giving it some time in my diary every week, helps me to stay on top - well, almost… I also treat myself to tea and cake while I’m knee-deep in numbers - it softens the blow
+Giving it some time in my diary every week, helps me to stay on top - well, almost… I also treat myself to tea and cake while I’m knee-deep in numbers - it softens the blow

 6. Speak to the Citizens Advice Bureau